kuzzleio/kuzzle-plugin-s3/README.md

 ## Installation

+### Node.js 8 and beyond

 Clone this repository in your `plugins/available` directory and then link it to the `plugins/enabled` directory.

 For more information, refer to the official documentation: https://docs.kuzzle.io/guide/1/essentials/plugins/#installing-a-plugin

+### Node.js 6

+Clone this repository in your `plugins/available` directory and then link it to the `plugins/enabled` directory.

+Then go to your plugin directory and run `npm run es5-compat`.

 ### Local setup